EmmaGiussani/EmmaGiussani/README.md

-Join me on a journey where web applications, scripts and more come to life!
+Join me on a journey where scripts and more come to life!